BobBuildTool/bob/doc/manual/configuration.rst

 .. _Svn: http://subversion.apache.org/

 Most SCMs support the ``sslVerify`` attribute.
 This is a boolean that controls whether to verify the SSL certificate when fetching.
-It defaults to ``True`` with the notable exception of ``git`` before Bob 0.15 which was rectified by the introduction of the :ref:`policies-secureSSL` policy.
+If unset, it defaults to ``True``.
 If at all possible, fixing a certificate problem is preferable to using this option.

 cvs
    The CVS SCM requires a ``cvsroot``, which is what you would normally put in